swarnim1212/driver_fatigue_detection/readme.md

-# Driver Drowsiness Detection | OpenCV
+# Driver Fatigue Detection | OpenCV
 This repo can detect and track user's eyes and mouth and alert when the user is feeling drowsy using video processing techniques.

 ## Applications